Granny Flat Estimator NSW | Cost Planning Guide

 Final pricing can change depending on access, site slope, services, drainage, retaining, approvals, design scope, finish level, external works and selected inclusions.

-How This Granny Flat Estimator NSW Tool Works
+How This Granny Flat Cost Guide Works

 This granny flat estimator NSW page provides rough planning guidance only.
 It adjusts the indicative range according to selected project criteria while staying within SCE's guide range for the selected storey type.